RADar-AZDelta/Rabbit-in-a-Blender/README.md

     | -t [TABLE], --table [TABLE] | Do only ETL on this specific OMOP CDM table
     | -q [PATH], --only-query [PATH] | Do ETL for a specified sql file in the CDM folder structure. (ex: measurement/lab_measurements.sql)
     | -s, --skip-usagi-and-custom-concept-upload | Skips the parsing and uploading of the Usagi and custom concept CSV's.
 Skipping results in a significant speed boost.
+    | -sa, --process-semi-approved-mappings | In addition to 'APPROVED' as mapping status, 'SEMI-APPROVED' will be processed as valid Usagi concept mappings.

 * **Data quality specific command options (-dq, --data-quality):**
     |  command | help